bugzmanov/nes_ebook/src/chapter_3_2.md

 |Address packed in little-endian | **00 80** |

-For example, instruction to read data from memory cell 0x8000 into A register would look like:
+For example, the instruction to read data from memory cell 0x8000 into A register would look like:

 ```
 LDA $8000      <=>    ad 00 80
 ```

-Let's implement this behaviour:
+We can implement this behaviour using rust bit arithetic:

 ```rust